Art Explained : Prints

 There are of course many more nuances and considerations but don’t worry!
 We will explore these in more depth in a future article we are going to post soon - so keep your eyes peeled!

-We hope you found this article useful to your art collecting journey.
-The second part of this guide will explore what a ‘multiple’ is!
+The second part of this guide explores what a ‘multiple’ is.

 1 0 0 0 0 0